airnandez/sw-lsst-eu/docs/installation.rst

     ls /cvmfs/sw.lsst.eu

-If you can see the contents of that directory your computer is correctly configured and you are ready to start using the LSST software.
+If you see the contents of that directory your computer is correctly configured and you are ready to start using the LSST software.
 See :ref:`usage` for details.

+You may want to check that in your computer you observe the same files and directories shown by `CERN's repository browser <https://cvmfs-monitor-frontend.web.cern.ch/browse/sw.lsst.eu/>`_.

 .. important::